 If you are looking to study in Australia, contact Study in Australia Group now for a free consultation!
 We look forward to welcoming international students back to Australia.

-The information on this page was obtained from the following sources on 22 Nov 2021 and is subject to change.
-Information on this website is not intended for use as immigration advice and does not replace professional migration advice.
+The information on this page was obtained from the following sources on 22 Nov 2021 and updated on 14 Dec 2021.
+The information is subject to change.
+Content on this website is not intended for use as immigration advice and does not replace professional migration advice.